Cape Primrose (Streptocarpus hybrida) Indoor Care, Propagation, Problems and Solutions

 If you are looking to add Cape Primrose to your plant collection, you may acquire them online from Etsy (Link to Etsy).

-Cape Primrose (Streptocarpus hybrida) requires bright indirect light (dappled light), average warmth of 18-250C, humidity of 60-70% and consistently moist, rich, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
-Keep reading for more on these growing conditions.
+To care for Streptocarpus Cape Primrose indoors, provide bright indirect light (dappled light), warmth of 18-250C, humidity of 60-70% and consistently moist, rich, well-drained soil coupled with fortnightly feeding during the growing season.
+Keep reading for more on these growing conditions and how to achieve them.

 Cape Primrose, Streptocarpus hybrida